signalapp/Signal-Calling-Service/BUILDING.md

 Release builds and all performance testing should use the ```--release``` build option:

-    cargo run --release
+    cargo run --bin calling_backend --release

 For best performance, the target CPU should also be specified.
 In this example, ```native``` is used to instruct the compiler to optimize for the CPU that is performing the build itself:

-    RUSTFLAGS="-C target-cpu=native" cargo run --release
+    RUSTFLAGS="-C target-cpu=native" cargo run --bin calling_backend --release

 ## For Deployment

 Signal uses the provided Dockerfile to build images for deployment.
-This uses a multi-stage process, creating a builder image, a minimal image for delivery, and a runnable image for testing.
+This uses a multi-stage process, creating a stage for building, the binary for delivery, and a runnable image for testing.

-### Building the Docker Image
+### Building the Docker Images

 Images currently run on AWS EC2 instances supporting the Intel Skylake architecture.
-When building the image, we can target that specific CPU (or choose any other that matches the platform where the container will be run):
+When building the images, we can target that specific CPU (or choose any other that matches the platform where the container will be run):

-    docker build --build-arg rust_flags=-Ctarget-cpu=skylake -t signal-calling-server .
+    docker build -f backend/Dockerfile --build-arg rust_flags=-Ctarget-cpu=skylake -t signal-calling-backend .

 The ```build-arg``` can also be omitted to maintain maximum compatibility.